Dre Campbell Farm

-Frequent mowing of the lawn produces plenty of clippings that are beneficial in the garden.
-Below we will discuss what to do with grass clipping in the vegetable garden.
+Mowing the lawn often produces useful clippings for the garden.
+Below, we will discuss what to do with grass clippings in the vegetable garden.

 Benefits of Grass Clippings

-Grass clippings are good for the garden because they contain some amounts of nitrogen, potassium, and phosphorus [1], essential nutrients for healthy plant growth.
+Grass clippings are good for the garden because they contain some amounts of nitrogen, potassium, and phosphorus [1].
+These are essential nutrients for healthy plant growth.

 Moreover, during decomposition, the clippings feed bacteria in the soil.
 Leaving it on your lawn (grasscycling) is another benefit.
-The clippings will seep into the soil as they decompose, making the soil more fertile.
+The clippings will seep into the soil as they decompose, making it more fertile.

-Preventing soil erosion is a further advantage of recycling clippings.
-Finally, but not the least important benefit is in providing free organic mulch to use around the garden.
+Preventing soil erosion is another advantage of recycling clippings.
+Finally, but not least important, is the benefit of providing free organic mulch to use around the garden.

 Using it as Mulch